newtheatre/history-project/docs/editing.md

 sort: 10
 ---

 To edit the site you have several options.
-To make direct edits you must be added to the [repository](http://github.com/newtheatre/history-project) by an [owner](https://github.com/orgs/newtheatre/people) however you can propose edits straight away for an editor to merge in.
+To make direct edits you must be added as a trusted editor to the [repository](http://github.com/newtheatre/history-project) by an [owner](https://github.com/orgs/newtheatre/people) however you can propose edits straight away for an editor to merge in.

 ## Editing Online

-You can then either use the GitHub website directly or Prose.
+You can either use the GitHub website, Prose or using a text editor on your computer.
+Either way you'll need a free GitHub account, you can [sign up here](https://github.com/join).

 Ensure you have a verified email address with GitHub otherwise your changes will not trigger a build.

 ### GitHub

+<iframe class="youtube" src="https://www.youtube.com/embed/yC2aBvMgTzg?showinfo=0&color=white&modestbranding=1" frameborder="0" allowfullscreen></iframe>

-To use the GitHub website use the <strong><i class="octicon octicon octicon-pencil"></i> Edit This Page</strong> button to launch the editor.
-If you don't have write access to the repo you will be prompted to create a fork and will be led through the process of creating a pull request.
+To use the GitHub website use the <strong><i class="octicon octicon octicon-pencil"></i> Edit This Page</strong> button on the right hand edge of a page to launch the editor.

+If you're not a trusted editor you'll be prompted to create a _fork_ and will be led through the process of creating a pull request.
+Later an editor will check your changes are valid and merge them into the repo.

 ### Prose